 We've already pointed out that well before we analyze data, we need to find and collect it.
 This process, given the growing size and complexity of datasets in the age of digitization, requires the precision and patience of an amanuensis monk.
 Data scientists do their best, but unlike monks, they would rather not stick to the ora et labora (pray and work) rule by spending their entire lives performing mechanical tasks such as cleaning and labeling data.

-Fortunately, much of these data preparation procedures can be automated through augmented analytics.
+Fortunately, much of these data preparation procedures can be automated through augmented analytics and data warehouse modernization.
 Specifically, algorithm-based systems will take care of integrating multiple data sources (such as corporate databases or online advertising platforms) into a coherent data stream, transforming it into a unified storage format, loading it into data warehouses, and re-engineering it for future processing.
-This ensures way higher data management speed and accuracy compared to manual methods.
+This, along with cloud data integration, ensures way higher data management speed and accuracy compared to manual methods.

 As the motion of sea currents reflects the action of multiple forces, such as the winds and the thermohaline circulation, the vast ocean of data is crossed by countless and rather mysterious dynamics that even the most attentive observers may struggle to grasp and decipher.
 In less poetic and more business-related terms, how can we identify key parameters among huge datasets, relate them to specific market trends, customer behavioral patterns, or other events, and therefore get practical suggestions to guide our decisions?